 About 1/2 through winter so I will come back with more ride time, conditions and thoughts.

-Ok, rode in every winter condition and still feel this jacket is meant for 30F and above.
+Ok, rode in every winter condition.
+I’m sorry but this jacket is NOT waterproof!!
+You get caught in a downpour and it’s sub 40f you will be wet & cold.
+Nothing works in all conditions and I still feel this jacket is meant for 30F and above.
 Below 40f you need to layer up and you will be cold on those long descents.
 I did find that the upper chest got cold first, suggest a wind block base layer.
 I also bring a rain shell if it’s close or below freezing, this solves the long descent issues and if temp drops below 30F keeps things warm on the flats.

 The guy below who wears this in 15-25 with medium base layer is the anomaly.
 I also think his Habu zones are off.
 40(cold) - 55F is more like it.
 I do agree that winter riding is more than temp range but if you are off by 10F with this jacket you will pay a price.